Overview

 Design-Build Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Develop design packages with constructability input
+Develop design packages with constructability input on limestone subgrade, utility routing, and I-35 access realities

-Release early work and procurement strategically
+Release early civil and long-lead procurement strategically so the schedule moves while design continues

-Coordinate field execution with ongoing design refinement
+Coordinate field execution with ongoing design refinement keeping TCEQ and Hays County compliance milestones on track

-Close out the project with fewer late-stage disconnects
+Close out the project with fewer late-stage disconnects and a clean CO path through City of San Marcos or Hays County

 Best Fit